40net-cloud/forticnapp-pov-toolbox/Azure/Agentless Workload Scanning (AWLS)/subs-level.md

 ```

 The subscription is the Azure ownership and authorization boundary.
 The region describes where an individual Azure resource or workload is physically deployed.
 AWLS infrastructure can reside in one scanning subscription while Azure RBAC permits it to scan workloads in other subscriptions within the configured scope.

+> [!TIP]
+> **The simplest way to remember the design:** adding a subscription expands authorization and workload coverage; adding a region creates another regional scanner stack.

 ### Global resources